theodoreOnzGit/spiceSharpFluidFlowSolver/therminolPipeTest/README.md

 to be isothermal, the density, viscosity, heat capacity and thermal conductivity along the whole pipe is at the correct temperature.

+Next slew of tests is to check if i set differing temperatures along the pipe segment, are all my thermodynamic properties going to be the correct value?